What is Meditation

 The mind in search of gurus, retreats, and more advanced meditation techniques is like a caterpillar-person putting on fake butterfly wings and convincing itself and the world that it is the butterfly of the soul.

 Therefore, at some point, we have to give up spiritualizing ourselves.
-As ego-driven humans, we are caterpillars—nothing more.
+As ego-driven humans, we are caterpillars—nothing more and nothing wrong in that.
 One day, a butterfly will be born in us, but we will not witness the birth.
 For the birth itself is our death:

 "You must be willing to burn yourself in your own flame;